 Understanding an ETF

-As the name suggests, ETFs (Exchange Traded Funds) trade on exchanges (stock markets), just as shares in individual listed companies are traded.
+As the name suggests, ETFs (Exchange Traded Funds) trade on exchanges (stock markets) in the same way that shares in individual listed companies are traded.

 You can buy and sell ETFs at any point during a trading day at whatever the price is at the moment of the trade, based on market conditions, not just at the end of the day.

-Index-tracking ETFs often have lower ongoing expenses (called Ongoing Charges or Total Expense Ratios TER) than index-tracking unit trust / mutual funds.
-In large markets like the UK and the US, this difference is rapidly closing, but elsewhere like Europe, South Africa, Australia etc, ETFs still have the advantage of lower ongoing costs.
+Index-tracking ETFs often have lower ongoing expenses (called Ongoing Charges, OTCs, or Total Expense Ratios, TERs) than index-tracking unit trusts / mutual funds.
+In large markets like the UK and the US, this difference is rapidly closing, but elsewhere like Europe, South Africa, Australia, etc, ETFs still generally have the advantage of lower ongoing costs.
 This means more of your money works for you and less goes to the financial industry.

 This cost differential relates to the mechanics of running the two kinds of index tracking funds and the relationships between funds and their shareholders.
 In an ETF, because buyers and sellers are doing business with one another via the exchange, the fund house and its managers have far less to do.

-Since ETFs are bought and sold on the exchange there are costs associated with the trade.
-These costs are once off costs you incur on the buy and the sell, but they can quickly eat into your investment especially when you are investing in small regular amounts.
+Since ETFs are bought and sold on the exchange there are costs associated with each trade.
+These are once-off costs you incur on the buy and the sell, but they can quickly eat into your investment especially when you are investing in small regular amounts.
 As a rule of thumb, only use ETFs when you are buying in lumps where the cost of the trade is less than 1% of your investment amount.
 For smaller investments you could consider a digital platform that specifically provides access to ETFs and unit trusts/mutual funds.
 Some of these may change small ongoing fees (either a fixed account fee or a small percentage of your holdings deducted periodically).

-Some online brokers like Degiro in Europe offer a massive selection of trade free ETFs which enable you to do regular, smaller investment in ETFs as these costs are no longer a factor.
-And a platform like etfSA in South Africa, bundle the buying of ETFs for their investors to lower these trade costs.
+Some digital platforms like Degiro in Europe offer a massive selection of trade-free ETFs which enable you to do regular, smaller investments in ETFs (as these costs are no longer a factor).
+And a platform like etfSA in South Africa bundles the buying of ETFs for their investors to lower trade costs but charges an ongoing fee.

 Major index funds track their underlying indexes very closely regardless of whether they are ETFs or unit trusts / mutual funds.
 The decision – whether to buy ETFs or unit trusts / mutual funds and what platform to use – usually boils down to comparing the long-term benefit of lower ongoing charges to paying more upfront costs to enter into the investment.